aerinng/collab/README.md

 Allow multiple addition of groups / preference into My Groups | 12 July | :white_check_mark:
 Form Validations for emails and integers | 12 July | :white_check_mark:
 Display alert if no username is found when searching for username on Chat page | 12 July | :white_check_mark:
+Allow users to send images in chat rooms | 19 July | :white_check_mark:
+Optimisation of loading time | 19 July | :white_check_mark:
+Additional Security Features: Encryption | 19 July | :white_check_mark:
-For offers listing, when progress bar reached 100%, to include an indicator to show that required minimum amount has been reached | 19 July | :negative_squared_cross_mark:
+For offers listing, when progress bar reached 100%, to include an indicator to show that required minimum amount has been reached | 25 July | :negative_squared_cross_mark:
-Notifications for chat messages | 19 July | :negative_squared_cross_mark:
-Allow users to send images in chat rooms | 19 July | :negative_squared_cross_mark:
-Allow users to display their avatar icons on chat rooms | 19 July | :negative_squared_cross_mark:
+Allow users to display their avatar icons on chat rooms | 25 July | :negative_squared_cross_mark:
-Auto-post frequency can have more than 1 setting | 19 July | :negative_squared_cross_mark:
+Auto-post frequency can have more than 1 setting | 25 July | :negative_squared_cross_mark:
-Optimisation of loading time | 19 July | :negative_squared_cross_mark:
-Additional Security Features: Encryption | 19 July | :negative_squared_cross_mark:
-Enable Google Analytics on Firebase | 19 July | :negative_squared_cross_mark:
+Enable Google Analytics on Firebase | 25 July | :negative_squared_cross_mark:
-Make screens responsive for different screen sizes | 19 July | :negative_squared_cross_mark:
+Make screens responsive for different screen sizes | 25 July | :negative_squared_cross_mark: